Video Surveillance and Documentation

 Fixed video, in the form of security cameras or “pole cams” can also be useful when surveilling fixed locations.
 Although rarely concealed, these cameras are often rarely noticed.
 This basic technology still holds up when it comes to monitoring public spaces or a business that has granted permission.

-If you need professional video surveillance work done, contact Blackstone Investigations Group today.
+If you need professional video surveillance work done, contact Blackstone Investigations Group, LLC today.
 Our teams of highly experienced investigators have the skill and the resources to find the evidence you’re looking for in a timely, confidential manner.
 CALL US TODAY so we can discuss your case and get to work!